 Informed Consent Form Translation Services

-GTS is the leading service for professional translation of informed consent forms in Chinese, Russian, Spanish, Vietnamese and over 80 other languages.
+GTS is the leading service for professional translation of informed consent forms.
+We translate informed consent forms from English into Spanish, Chinese, Russian, Vietnamese and over 80 other languages.

-We have translated hundreds of informed consent forms.
+We have been translating informed consent forms (ICF) for over 20 years and we have translated hundreds of ICFs.
 Clients include leading doctor’s and dentists’ clinics as well as some of world’s largest pharmaceuticals, medical device companies, biotech companies and contract research organizations (CRO).

 When you order a consent form translation from GTS, your translations are delivered on time, within budget and in full compliance with applicable requirements.
 All translations are certified and delivered with a signed translation certificate of accuracy.
-We guarantee acceptance by your IRB of the informed consent forms that we translate.
+We guarantee that your IRB will approve the informed consent forms that we translate.

 Why Choose GTS as your translation company for informed consents?